25 Things Your Mall Santa Won’t Tell You

 Some of us get bonuses for making our daily photo quota

 So please forgive me if I try to move things along.
-Don’t miss these hilarious Santa jokes.
+Don’t miss these hilarious Christmas jokes.

 Want to have more than just a few seconds with me?